Deforestation: Pre-industrial history

-The massive use of charcoal on an industrial scale in Early Modern Europe was a new type of consumption of western forests; even in Stuart England, the relatively primitive production of charcoal has already reached an impressive level.
-Stuart England was so widely deforested that it depended on the Baltic trade for ship timbers, and looked to the untapped forests of New England to supply the need.
+The massive use of charcoal on an industrial scale in Early Modern Europe was a new type of consumption of western forests.
 Each of Nelson's Royal Navy war ships at Trafalgar (1805) required 6,000 mature oaks for its construction.
 In France, Colbert planted oak forests to supply the French navy in the future.
 When the oak plantations matured in the mid-19th century, the masts were no longer required because shipping had changed.

-Norman F. Cantor's summary of the effects of late medieval deforestation applies equally well to Early Modern Europe:

-Industrial era
+Efforts to stop or slow deforestation have been attempted for many centuries because it has long been known that deforestation can cause environmental damage sufficient in some cases to cause societies to collapse.
+In Tonga, paramount rulers developed policies designed to prevent conflicts between short-term gains from converting forest to farmland and long-term problems forest loss would cause, while during the 17th and 18th centuries in Tokugawa, Japan, the shōguns developed a highly sophisticated system of long-term planning to stop and even reverse deforestation of the preceding centuries through substituting timber by other products and more efficient use of land that had been farmed for many centuries.

+In 16th-century Germany, landowners also developed silviculture to deal with the problem of deforestation.
+However, these policies tend to be limited to environments with good rainfall, no dry season and very young soils (through volcanism or glaciation).
+This is because on older and less fertile soils trees grow too slowly for silviculture to be economic, whilst in areas with a strong dry season there is always a risk of forest fires destroying a tree crop before it matures.

+19th and 20th centuries

+Steamboats

-In the 19th century, introduction of steamboats in the United States was the cause of deforestation of banks of major rivers, such as the Mississippi River, with increased and more severe flooding one of the environmental results.
-The steamboat crews cut wood every day from the riverbanks to fuel the steam engines.
-Between St. Louis and the confluence with the Ohio River to the south, the Mississippi became more wide and shallow, and changed its channel laterally.
+In the 19th century, the introduction of steamboats in the United States was the cause of deforestation of banks of major rivers, such as the Mississippi River, with increased and more severe flooding one of the environmental results.
+The steamboat crews cut wood daily from the riverbanks to fuel the steam engines.
+Between St. Louis and the confluence with the Ohio River to the south, the Mississippi became broader and shallower and changed its channel laterally.
 Attempts to improve navigation by the use of snag pullers often resulted in crews' clearing large trees 100 to 200 ft back from the banks.
 Several French colonial towns of the Illinois Country, such as Kaskaskia, Cahokia and St. Philippe, Illinois, were flooded and abandoned in the late 19th century, with a loss to the cultural record of their archeology.

-The wholesale clearance of woodland to create agricultural land can be seen in many parts of the world, such as the Central forest-grasslands transition and other areas of the Great Plains of the United States.
-Specific parallels are seen in the 20th-century deforestation occurring in many developing nations.

-Rates of deforestation

-Estimates vary widely as to the extent of tropical deforestation.

-Present-day

-In 2019, the world lost nearly 12 million hectares of tree cover.
-Nearly a third of that loss, 3.8 million hectares, occurred within humid tropical primary forests, areas of mature rainforest that are especially important for biodiversity and carbon storage.
-That's the equivalent of losing an area of primary forest the size of a football pitch every six seconds.